pyOpenSci/lessons/running-code/execute-script.md

 print("\N{Sparkles} Hello from Python \N{Sparkles}")
 ```

-Note that only one line is printed when this script is run
+Note that only one line is printed when this script is run.
+The `report_error` function only runs if you call it directly in the file.

 ```bash
 my_program.py
 # ✨ Hello from Python ✨
 ```

+### 2. Associate the file with a launch command

 The other way a Python script may be executed is to associate the file with a launch command.
 The way in which
 this association is done depends on what operating system you are running.

-## Non-Windows executables
+###  MAC / Linux / Non-Windows executables

 On Linux or Mac systems, the Python file can itself be turned into a command.
 By adding a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))
 as the first line in any Python file, and by giving the file [executable permissions](https://docs.python.org/3/using/unix.html#miscellaneous) the